NHL Hockey: Development

 NHL Hockey was released exclusively on the Sega Genesis console, known as the Mega Drive outside North America.
 Soon after Sega had launched the console, Electronic Arts committed to supporting the platform as part of its shift to produce consoles games.

 NHL Hockey was developed by Park Place Productions, whose first Sega Genesis game in 1990, John Madden Football, had become a great success on the console.
 Electronic Arts had switched its focus from PC games to console games in 1989, specifically on the newly released Sega Genesis.
 Electronic Arts began developing and publishing numerous games for the system after signing a deal with Sega.
 After the success of John Madden Football, the company aimed to convert the concepts from the football game into a hockey game.
 The developers sought to include as many features into the hockey game as possible, and if the game was also a success, continue to build on those in sequels.

 Producer and designer Michael Brook, who worked on John Madden Football, wanted the hockey game to have the official licensing from both the National Hockey League and National Hockey League Players' Association.
 At the time, Time Warner handled the licensing for both hockey organizations and prohibited direct negotiating.
 Ultimately, Electronic Arts was able to secure only the league license.
 Time Warner's joint licensing agent told Brook that the NHLPA had problems that prohibited a deal, but the NHL was happy to sign a deal.
 Brook later learned that Time Warner had rejected the NHLPA license request without approaching the Player's Association.

-Ron Hubbard (shown in 2023) composed NHL Hockeys audio, which was praised by video gaming press.
+Rob Hubbard (shown in 2023) composed NHL Hockeys audio, which was praised by video gaming press.

 In addition to Brook, many of the other John Madden Football developers worked on NHL Hockey.
 Jim Simmons returned as the programmer.
 Composer Rob Hubbard again handled the game's music and sound effects.
 A fan of Philadelphia's Broad Street Bullies in the 1970s, Brook wanted to incorporate their aggressive style of hockey into the game.
 Despite not having the NHLPA license, the development team based the virtual hockey players on real life players from the 1990–91 NHL season and aimed to replicate their individual strengths and weaknesses.
 The newly acquired league license allowed Park Place to use only the NHL team names and logos in the game.
 Instead of player names, the developers simply referred to the hockey players by their jersey number.
 For example, No. 99 on the Los Angeles Kings emulated Wayne Gretzky's abilities and skill levels.